css-raku/HTML-Canvas-raku/README.md

 It supports the majority of the [HTML Canvas 2D Context](https://www.w3.org/TR/2dcontext/) API.

-A canvas may be constructed via the API, then rendered to Javascript via the `.js` or `.to-html` methods, or saved as a Cairo-support format such as PNG, SVG or PDF.
+A canvas may be constructed via the API, then rendered to JavaScript via the `.js` or `.to-html` methods, or saved as a Cairo-supported format such as PNG, SVG or PDF.

 # Install